mattbatman/biblical/src/content/post/exodus.md

 people: ["Moses", "Zipporah", "Gershom", "Aaron", "Jethro", "Joshua", "Amalek"]
 outline: [
 	{
-		treceivese descendants of Jacob multiplied, and the Pharoah feared their numbers and relative success, so he ordered all midwives to throw their newborn males in the river",
+		text: "The descendants of Jacob multiplied, and the Pharaoh feared their numbers and relative success, so he ordered all midwives to throw their newborn males in the river",
 		start: {
 			book: "Exodus",
 			chapter: 1,